 AEW’s main event this week featured AEW World Champion Jon Moxley taking on an attorney.
 Mark Sterling, MJF’s attorney was said to have had zero prior pro wrestling training.
-That wasn’t the case as Sterling is trained wrestler.
+That wasn’t the case as Sterling is a trained wrestler.
 It was a part of the storyline, but former sports entertainment referee Jimmy Korderas didn’t appreciate it much.

 Click here for our complete coverage of AEW Dynamite from this week.